21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 18. Use Color and Brightness Contrast

-Design matters when it comes to popups, especially when you’re relying on them to attract interest.
+Design matters when it comes to website popups, especially when you’re relying on them to attract interest.
 You might have heard of “ad blindness.”
 It’s when people become blind to ads on a web page because they’ve seen them all before.

 It happens with exit popups, too.